 Thailand with its clear turquoise water is popular for its world best white powder sandy beaches – and so it offers to explore some of the most beautiful islands of Thailand by island hopping.

 You want to do Thailand Island Hopping but you are not sure where to go?

-There are more than 300 hundred islands to choose – here is the itinerary of our latest South Thailand Island hopping trip:
+There are more than 300 hundred islands to choose – here is the Thailand island hopping itinerary of our latest South Thailand trip:

 We had been to Bangkok for a couple of days and although this city is really cool, it was time to explore the best beaches of Thailand.
 For our first stop we chose Krabi, one of the most beautiful provinces in Thailand.
 Krabi the town itself doesn’t have any beaches, but you should stay there a night to visit the beautiful Tiger Cave Temple with its „Wonderland“ forest!
 We met a nice monk who was walking with us around – the forest was so calm and peaceful – an amazing experience!